-The performers, or ‘hand holders’ are a group of local participants who are different ages, races, genders, sexualities and social backgrounds, creating a diverse and rich experience for the audience member.
+The performers, or ‘hand holders’ are a group of local participants who are different ages, genders, sexualities, ethnicities, and social backgrounds, creating a diverse and rich experience for the audience member.
 This performance is about bringing very different people together to walk hand in hand in public.
 It’s about flesh to flesh experiences of difference.
 It hopes to encourage greater understanding and empathy amongst people who experience it, and to open up new possibilities for ways of being in public space, and ways of being with each other.

 I made a creative documentary based on the project in collaboration with film makers Claire Nolan and Charlie Cauchi.
 This has been supported by the Jerwood Charitable Foundation and the Arts Council England.

 "Everyone acknowledged the astute provocation in Cade's seemingly simple concept, with its flesh and blood challenge to prejudices and its honouring of individuals and their differences."
 The Herald.

 I have developed a deep and holistic process for working with the participants, which involves workshops, rehearsals and reflections sessions.
-I have experience of facilitating a mixture of different group sizes, participants of lots of different ages, people with different access needs, and working across different cultures and languages.
+I have experience of facilitating a mixture of different group sizes, participants of lots of different ages, people with different access needs, and working across different languages.
 This process was developed with support from Laurie Brown who worked as a co-facilitator on the project between 2012 -19, and via a mentorship with Adrian Howells in 2013.